pallets-eco/flask-sqlalchemy/docs/models.rst

 relationship you can pass ``uselist=False`` to :func:`~sqlalchemy.orm.relationship`.

+Since a person with no name or an email address with no address associated makes no sense, ``nullable=False`` tells SQLAlchemy to create the column as ``NOT NULL``.
+This is implied for primary key columns, but it's a good idea to specify it for all other columns to make it clear to other people working on your code that you did actually want a nullable column and did not just forget to add it.

 So what do `backref` and `lazy` mean?  `backref` is a simple way to also declare a new property on the `Address` class.
 You can then also use ``my_address.person`` to get to the person at that address.  `lazy` defines when SQLAlchemy will load the data from the database:

--   ``'select'`` (which is the default) means that SQLAlchemy will load the data as necessary in one go using a standard select statement.
+-   ``'select'`` / ``True`` (which is the default, but explicit is better than implicit) means that SQLAlchemy will load the data as necessary in one go using a standard select statement.
--   ``'joined'`` tells SQLAlchemy to load the relationship in the same query as the parent using a `JOIN` statement.
+-   ``'joined'`` / ``False`` tells SQLAlchemy to load the relationship in the same query as the parent using a `JOIN` statement.
 -   ``'subquery'`` works like ``'joined'`` but instead SQLAlchemy will use a subquery.
--   ``'dynamic'`` is special and useful if you have many items.
+-   ``'dynamic'`` is special and can be useful if you have many items.
     Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading the items.
-This is usually what you want if you expect more than a handful of items for this relationship.
+    Note that this cannot be turned into a different loading strategy when querying so it's often a good idea to avoid using this in favor of ``lazy=True``.
+A query object equivalent to a dynamic ``user.addresses`` relationship can be created using
+    ``Address.query.with_parent(user)`` while still being able to use lazy or eager loading on the relationship itself as necessary.

 How do you define the lazy status for backrefs?
 By using the :func:`~sqlalchemy.orm.backref` function::